YusufsDesigns/Merkle-Airdrop-Contract/README.md

 # Airdrop Contract

 This project implements an Ethereum-based airdrop contract that utilizes Merkle trees and Merkle proofs to verify eligibility for the airdrop efficiently.
 It incorporates a gas-optimized signature-based system for claim delegation and transaction fee sponsorship, ensuring minimal gas costs for participants while supporting secure claim delegation.
-The contract leverages OpenZeppelin libraries for standard security practices and Chainlink services to improve the scalability and reliability of the airdrop mechanism.
+The contract leverages OpenZeppelin libraries for standard security practices.

 ## Features
 - **Merkle Trees & Merkle Proofs**: Efficient eligibility verification for airdrop participants.
 - **Gas-Optimized**: Signature-based system for transaction fee sponsorship and claim delegation.
-- **Security**: Utilizes OpenZeppelin's contracts for standard security and Chainlink for scalability.
+- **Security**: Utilizes OpenZeppelin's contracts for standard security.
 - **Flexible Claiming**: Delegates claims and handles transaction fees efficiently.

 ## Setup